This tool provides educational sizing estimates only. Improper

 mount options (1-axis / 2-axis) on top of everything in Easy.
 Switch to

 New here?
-Easy mode is on — enter an address,
+Easy mode is on, enter an address,

 panel size, and battery capacity to get started.

-for all options.
+for more options.

 Please enter system data for calculations.
 Fields with an asterisk